Ms Jean Hatton

 Qualifications: BSoc.Sci., PGCE, MEd, JNC-qualified

 Jean Hatton is a Senior Lecturer in youth and community work.
-She has been teaching full-time at the University of Huddersfield in 2004.
+She has been teaching full-time at the University of Huddersfield since 2004.

-Jean began her career as a Youth and Community Worker in 1982 within the voluntary sector in Tower Hamlets.
-It was whilst working in the East End that she began to specialise in using outdoor education as a tool in personal development.
+Jean began her career as a Youth and Community Worker in 1982 within the voluntary sector in Inner London.
+It was whilst working in the East End of London that she began to specialise in using outdoor education as a tool in personal development.
 This continues to be an area of personal, and sometimes professional, interest.